FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/bufsize.md

 **\[BUFSIZE = n\]    **{512..see
 below}

-The size of the Transfer CFT{{< TransferCFT/componentshortname  >}} internal buffer used to exchange data between Transfer CFT tasks, expressed in characters (bytes).
+The size of the {{< TransferCFT/axwayvariablesComponentShortName  >}} internal buffer used to exchange data between Transfer CFT tasks, expressed in characters (bytes).

 Using a high BUFSIZE value improves